How to Maintain Men's Health After 50

 Bone Density Testing Prevents Fractures

 Osteoporosis affects 54 million Americans over 50, which makes bone density scans essential starting at age 50 for men with risk factors or age 70 for all men.
 DEXA scans measure bone strength in your spine and hips where fractures cause the most problems.
 Test every two years if results show osteopenia or osteoporosis.
-Supplement with 1,000 mg calcium and 800-1,000 IU vitamin D3 daily as the National Osteoporosis Foundation recommends.
-Weight-bearing exercises like walking, hiking, and resistance training build bone density more effectively than supplements alone.
+Supplement with 1,000 mg calcium and 800-1,000 IU vitamin D3 daily as the National Osteoporosis Foundation recommends, since vitamin D supports calcium absorption and helps strengthen bones.
+Weight-bearing exercises like walking, hiking, and resistance training build bone density more effectively than supplements alone and help prevent falls by keeping bones and muscles stronger.
 Track your height annually because losing more than 1.5 inches signals potential vertebral compression fractures.

 Vision and Hearing Assessments